Skip to content

 Details

-The Details section establishes the foundational information for your costing, including costing number, description, template, account manager, base currency, trade terms, and purchase currency.
-These settings drive all subsequent calculations and cannot be changed after creation.
+The Details section establishes the costing number, description, costing type, template, account manager, base currency, terms, and purchase currency.
+See Retail Details, Import Details, or Component Details.

 Customer